quang-do-se/aws-certs/devops/tmp/study.md

 - CodeDeploy's different deployment modes: https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html

 - Deployment groups in CodeDeploy are defined by `TAGS`, not by the registration of instance IDs.
+  - EC2 instances must be properly tagged to be part of the correct deployment group.

 - We can add `Alarms` in Deployment group.